-Credits Recurrence Duration Language Level Version 5 Irregular 1 semester German 3 1
+Credits Grading scale Recurrence Duration Language Level Version 5 Grade to a tenth Irregular 1 term German 3 1

 Mandatory T-INFO-103334 Algorithmic Methods for Hard Optimization Problems 5 CR Wagner objects must be packed using a possibly small number of bins.
 Moreover, problems sometimes arise where knowledge about the future (or even about the present) is incomplete, but a decision is required neverthelss ("online problems").
 Regarding bin packing, for example, there must be a point in time when you close the bins and send them away.
 Even if there are some more objects arriving later.